aquasecurity/postee/README.md

 *policy-show-all*|Optional.
 Open a ticket even if a ticket was opened for same image with same amount of vulnerabilities.
 Default is false.| boolean
 *aggregate-issues-number*|Number of scans to aggregate into one ticket.| any integer value *aggregate-issues-timeout*|number of seconds, minutes, hours to aggregate|Maximum is 24 hours Xs or Xm or Xh *unique-message-props*|Optional.
-Comma separated list of top level properties which unique indentify an event message.
+Comma separated list of top level properties which unique identify an event message.
 If message with same id is received more than once it will be ignored

 ### Templates
 There are several options to configure templates.
 One required template property is `name` (to allow references to template within route configuration).
 For further configuration pick one option from the list below: